evangelos1990/individual-goals/README.md

 ## Over the summer I want to ...
 What's your goal for this course?
+To learn and understand the how to work into a team for software purposes.

 ## A big problem with group projects is ...
 What do you worry about with group projects?
+I am worrying about communication and effectiveness of the team.

 ## The best part of group projects is ...
 What do you see when it goes well?